MasonM/wiremock-snapshot/README.md

 # Overview

-wiremock-snapshot is an admin extension that adds a new endpoint, `/_admin/snapshot`, for creating stub mappings from recorded requests.
-It's an alternative to the [http://wiremock.org/docs/record-playback/|Record and Playback] feature that doesn't require restarting the server, and provides more customization options.
+wiremock-snapshot is an admin extension for [Wiremock](http://wiremock.org) that adds a new endpoint, `/_admin/snapshot`, for creating stub mappings from recorded requests.
+It's an alternative to the
+[Record and Playback](http://wiremock.org/docs/record-playback/) feature that doesn't require restarting the server, and provides more customization options.

 # Building